Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Model

-where $\ket{j_i\,k_i\,m_i}$ are the usual symmetric top wavefunctions for each molecule~\cite{zare_angular_1988} which characterise their rotational state.
-Indeed, the square of the molecule's angular momentum $\JJop_i^2$ has the usual quantisation $j_i(j_i+1)$ with $j_i=0,1,...$, whereas the projection on the laboratory-fixed axis $J_Z$ is quantised by $-j_i\leq m_i \leq j_i$.
-The additional quantum number $k_i$ denotes the quantisation of the projection on the molecule-fixed axis $J_{z_i}$.
-For linear molecules it can be discarded ($k=0$), while for non-linear molecules it takes values $-j_i\leq k_i \leq j_i$.
-We provide a detailed presentation of this basis in Appendix~\ref{app:single}.
+where $\ket{j_i\,k_i\,m_i}$ are the usual symmetric top wavefunctions for each molecule~\cite{zare_angular_1988} which characterize their rotational state.
+Indeed, the square of the molecule's angular momentum $\JJop_i^2$ has the usual quantization $j_i(j_i+1)$ with $j_i=0,1,...$, whereas the projection on the laboratory-fixed axis $J_Z$ is quantized by $-j_i\leq m_i \leq j_i$.
+The additional quantum number $k_i$ denotes the quantization of the projection on the molecule-fixed axis $J_{z_i}$.
+For linear molecules, it can be discarded ($k=0$), while for non-linear molecules it takes values $-j_i\leq k_i \leq j_i$.
+A detailed presentation of this basis is provided in Appendix~\ref{app:single}.

-To diagonalise the problem numerically we construct a basis set with Fock states up to a chosen cutoff $j_{\mathrm{max}}$ for both $j_i$.
-We then construct the Hamiltonian matrix in this truncated subspace and perform the diagonalisation with standard numerical routines for sparse matrices.
-In this work, we employ a cutoff of $j_{\mathrm{max}}=7$, which enables us to safely study the lower part of the energy spectrum~\cite{dawid_magnetic_2020}.
-We provide the explicit expressions for the matrix elements in Appendix~\ref{app:matrix}.
-We also examine the convergence of the calculations as a function of $j_{\mathrm{max}}$ in Appendix~\ref{app:convergence}.
+To diagonalize the problem numerically we construct a basis set with Fock states up to a chosen cutoff $j_{\mathrm{max}}$ for both $j_i$.
+The Hamiltonian matrix is constructed in this truncated subspace, while the diagonalization is afterward performed with standard numerical routines for sparse matrices~\cite{lehoucq_arpack_1998}.
+In this work, we employ a cutoff of $j_{\mathrm{max}}=7$, which enables us to safely study the lower part of the energy spectrum of our Hamiltonian~\cite{dawid_magnetic_2020}.
+As mentioned, the spectrum enables us to compute the potential-energy curves associated with the dipole-dipole interaction between two polar molecules modeled as rigid rotors~\cite{lepers_long-range_2013}.
+The explicit expressions for the matrix elements are provided in Appendix~\ref{app:matrix}.
+Additionally, an examination of the convergence of the calculations as a function of $j_{\mathrm{max}}$ is presented in Appendix~\ref{app:convergence}.